rafrasenberg/rafrasenberg-website/content/posts/kubernetes/kubernetes-terraform-traefik.md

 Next up is the actual cluster configuration and the connection to the Kubernetes and Helm (the package manager) providers.

-If you really want to dive more into Terraform configuration, I highly suggest you should check out the docs of each provider, since it is too much to go over each and every config setting here in this blog.
+If you really want to dive more into Terraform configuration, I highly suggest to check out the docs of each provider, since it is too much to go over all the config settings here in this blog.
 The docs are really good!

 - [Digital Ocean Provider Docs](https://registry.terraform.io/providers/digitalocean/digitalocean/latest/docs)
 - [Helm Provider Docs](https://registry.terraform.io/providers/hashicorp/helm/latest/docs)